 As part of the registration process, you get a European VAT number.
 You can use this VAT number to issue your invoices, and for your business-related expenses, from paying at the gas station on a business trip to the subscription fee of your hosting provider.Additionally, in Your Company In Estonia, they take care of registering you as an employee (Board member) of your company so you can assign yourself salaries.
 It’s all super easy.

 Getting a Debit Card

 Once you open your account at LHV, you can get a debit card.
 This card has a very low monthly fee (2€).
-It gets issued to the LeapIn headquarters, and then LeapIn sends it to your location of choice.
+It gets issued to the official address of your company, and then the person of contact there sends it to your location of choice.